 Emerson: I add songs over the course of the week which I’ve heard in the the various cafes and bars and stores I visit, songs others recommend, and tracks Spotify suggests based on my other listening interests.
 I try to avoid songs that have negative lyrics.

-I listen to the playlist in full the morning before I play it on air to make sure it gels with what I hope to convey to my listeners.
+The morning of my show, I check the Release Radar, and I listen to the playlist in full the morning before I play it on air to make sure it gels with what I hope to convey to my listeners.

 PRP: Who were your favorite indie artists this year?